Skip top navigation

 Re-Enrollment (Undergraduate)

 Re-Enrollment is the process of returning to the university after an absence.
-A Re-Enrollment Application is needed for undergraduate students who wish to register for classes after having missed one or more consecutive semesters at Mason and who do not have an approved Leave of Absence request on file with the University.
+A Re-Enrollment Application is needed for undergraduate students who wish to register for classes after having missed one or more consecutive semesters at George Mason and who do not have an approved Leave of Absence request on file with the University.

 Process: